 SIDE CURTAIN AIRBAGS

-In a sufficient side impact or rollover, the MDX's side curtain airbags deploy from roof-mounted modules, providing head protection for all three rows of seating.
+In a sufficient side impact or rollover, the MDX's side curtain airbags deploy from roof-mounted modules to provide head protection for all three rows of seating.
 Side curtain airbags effectively cover the side window area from the front seats all the way to the third-row seat.
 Tests show that the g- forces acting upon an occupant's head are far lower with side curtain airbags.

-In the 2008 MDX the side curtain airbag system includes three satellite sensors and a main unit, and detects a crash within 5-7 milliseconds.
-It also includes a rollover sensor, even though the new MDX is projected to offer better rollover stability than the previous MDX, and perform solidly with a 4 Star rating in the NHTSA rollover category.
-The 2008 MDX is also projected to be superior to the Porsche Cayenne in rollover stability.
+In the 2009 MDX the side curtain airbag system includes three satellite sensors and a main unit that work in concert to detect a crash within 5-7 milliseconds.
+Even though the latest MDX is projected to offer better rollover stability than the previous MDX, the system includes a rollover sensor and performs solidly with a 4-Star* rating in the NHTSA rollover category.

-The 2008 MDX includes a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the second-row seating positions.
+The 2009 MDX includes a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the second-row seating positions.
 LATCH features built-in lower anchors and ready-to-use tether attachment points that allow compatible child safety seats to be installed without using the vehicle's seat belt system.
-Additionally, the LATCH system simplifies child-seat installation when an owner installs a LATCH-compatible child seat.
+Additionally, the LATCH system simplifies child-seat installation when using a LATCH-compatible child seat.

 FUEL TANK SAFETY

-The MDX's 21-gallon fuel tank, up from 20.4 gallons in the previous MDX, is positioned in front of the rear body-deformation zone to minimize the risk of damage in a collision.
-Locating the fuel tank in this protected area optimizes vehicle balance by moving the weight of the fuel tank and fuel farther forward.
+The MDX's 21-gallon fuel tank is positioned in front of the rear body-deformation zone to minimize the risk of damage in a collision.
+Locating the fuel tank in this protected area optimizes vehicle balance by moving the weight of the fuel tank farther forward.
 Thus, handling characteristics are minimally affected whether the fuel tank is full or near empty.